 Contact centre work can be stressful.
-So how can we ensure that call agents can remain stress free?
+So how do we ensure that we can handle call centre stress?

 Felicity Hunter asked a number of agents for their tips.

 Working as a call centre agent is renowned throughout the industry as being a stressful business.
 However, there are ways to handle and relieve the stress and get through the working day without tearing out your hair.

 Reporter Felicity Hunter went along to 2Touch’s call centre, based at Doxford Park in Sunderland, and spoke to several workers, who revealed their top tips for surviving the strain.

 1. Learn to leave work at the call centre door